walterdejong/hexview/README.md

 Installing hexview
 ------------------
+Run the following command in a terminal:

+    python setup.py install

-Run `setup.py install` or use `setup.py bdist` to create a package.
+or use `setup.py bdist` to create a package.

 Copyright 2016 by Walter de Jong <walter@heiho.net>